rohit-ambre/superduperdb-website/pitch.md

 ---

-## A solution for data scientists designed by data scientists
+## A solution for data people designed by data people

-### SuperDuperDB allows full flexibility and maximal agility

 - Train and develop arbitrary AI models without infrastructural overhead.
-- Deploy live AI models to the database to give unprecedented data navigation and comprehension.
+- Deploy arbitrary AI models to the database and enable unprecedented data navigation and comprehension.
+- Models are kept up-to-date directly in response to incoming data "*perpetuum mobile*"

 ---